alinaciobanu/cognates/README.md

 # Cognates

-My work on related words and language similarity.
+Our work on related words and language similarity.
+The main topics addressed by this project are the automatic identification and production of related words.

 **Requirements**